openapi-contrib/openapi-schema-to-json-schema/README.md

 The purpose of this project is to fill the gap by doing the conversion between these two formats.

+There is also a [CLI tool for this](https://github.com/mikunn/openapi2schema).

+If you need to do the conversion in reverse, checkout [json-schema-to-openapi-schema](https://github.com/philsturgeon/json-schema-to-openapi-schema).

 ## Features

 * converts OpenAPI 3.0 Schema Object to JSON Schema Draft 4